johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 }
 ```

 The TARGET_METRICS_CONFIG array defines the labels, requirements, and expected types for the data mapping process.
+The `GenericCsvDataMapper` component also accepts `toolId` prop, which can be used to identify the tool associated with the data mapper.

 ## 5. Specialized Tool Tabs